YsnElh/php-auth-system/README.md

 - Open the file `includes/env.inc.php`.
 - Modify the `APP_URL` variable based on your domain name.
 If you are using localhost, you can leave it as is.

-**Note:** Always remember to secure your configuration files and never expose sensitive information in public repositories.
-Ensure that you have backups before making any database changes.

 Feel free to reach out if you encounter any issues or need further assistance!

 ## About